Tkwon123/share/README.md

   - Limited # of bikes at local docks
   - Inefficient restocking of dock locations

 This tool hopes to minimize the penalty of finding empty bike locations by maximizing knowledge of a rapidily depleting resource.

+Currently a WIP

 Methods
 =====